-We carefully considered and developed a scoring system to reduce subjectivity, particularly in the 335 judgement of individual experts, and to ensure a consistent ranking process across regions, gears and 336 species.
-This methodology is designed to be reproducible and transparent to bolster credibility and 337 acceptance by e.g., analysing and distinguishing between different levels of information quality, and 338 by pinpointing risk levels associated with one or more groups of sensitive species.
-The approach also 339 considers the scientific understanding of the simultaneous risk posed by fishing gear to several groups 340 of sensitive species.
-Furthermore, we developed an efficient and straightforward scoring process, 341 carried out through calculation based on predefined rules.
-This ensures that the process remains 342 streamlined and easy to understand.
-343 information used for scoring may be specific to individual species or aggregated at a broader level (e.g., genus, family, group, etc.), with all relevant data considered.
+We carefully considered and developed a scoring system to reduce subjectivity, particularly in the judgement of individual experts, and to ensure a consistent ranking process across regions, gears, and species.
+This methodology is designed to be reproducible and transparent to bolster credibility and acceptance by, e.g., analysing and distinguishing between different levels of information quality, and by pinpointing risk levels associated with one or more groups of sensitive species.
+The approach also considers the scientific understanding of the simultaneous risk posed by fishing gear to several groups of sensitive species.
+Furthermore, we developed an efficient and straightforward scoring process, carried out through calculation based on predefined rules.
+This ensures that the process remains streamlined and easy to understand.

+The overall scoring process involved the following steps:

+- 1) The potential risk of incidental bycatch for each sensitive species or species group is assessed on a scale from 0 to 3: 1 indicates low risk, 2 medium risk, 3 high risk, and 0 if no information is available.
+These scores are derived from a review of the available scientific literature.
+The information used for scoring may be specific to individual species or aggregated at a broader level (e.g., genus, family, clade, etc.), with all relevant data considered.
 When documents provide risk values within the 1 to 3 range, or categorise them as low, medium, or high, these are directly utilised in the assessment.
-If direct scoring from publications is not feasible, risk scores are assigned based on explicit and/or implicit risk information or expert judgement to interpret the available data.

-344 The overall scoring process involved the following steps:

-345 1) The potential risk of incidental bycatch for each sensitive species or species group is assessed 346 on a scale from 0 to 3: 1 indicates low risk, 2 medium risk, 3 high risk, and 0 if no information is 347 available.
-These scores are derived from a review of the available scientific literature.
-The

-2) An arithmetic mean is calculated on the scores assigned to the different groups of sensitive species (e.g., sea turtles, marine mammals, seabirds, threatened Chondrichthyes) which receive scores of 1 to 3.
+If direct scoring from publications is not feasible, risk scores are assigned based on explicit and/or implicit risk information or expert judgement to interpret the available data. - 2) An arithmetic mean is calculated on the scores assigned to the different groups of sensitive species (e.g., sea turtles, marine mammals, seabirds, threatened Chondrichthyes) which receive scores of 1-3.
 If multiple species within a group are assessed, the group's score is determined by calculating the arithmetic mean of the individual species scores.
-Zeros are excluded from the calculation as they indicate a lack of information.

-359 3) The average score, ranging from 1 to 3, is converted into a 5-level score (1 to 5) to align with the other indicators.
-This was achieved by applying the scale factor 5/3 and rounding to the nearest whole number.

-4) A potential increase in the score (indicating a higher risk) is applied under specific conditions to the 5-level score.
+Zeros are excluded from the calculation as they indicate a lack of information. - 3) The average score, ranging from 1 to 3, is converted into a 5-level score (1-5) to align with the other indicators.
+This was achieved by applying the scale factor of 5/3 and rounding to the nearest whole number. - 4) A potential increase in the score (indicating a higher risk) is applied under specific conditions to the 5-level score.
 These conditions include: a) adding an extra point if more than one bycatch group is assessed at medium or high risk of interaction (scores of 2 or 3), reflecting that a fishing activity impacting multiple sensitive groups poses a greater overall risk; and b) adding extra points if the quality of the available information is deemed relatively poor, based on four predefined quality criteria (as outlined in Table 5).
-However, if the adjusted score, including any additional points, exceeds 5, the final score will be capped at 5.
+However, if the adjusted score, including any additional points, exceeds 5, the final score is capped at the value of 5.

-Table 5.
-Criteria developed for the bycatch information quality used to adjust the sustainability levels information based on four criteria (the lower the score, the higher the quality level).
-ERA: Ecological

-371 of fisheries products according to the risk of bycatch.
-A total quality score is attributed to each

-373 Risk Assessment; PBR: Potential Biological Removal.

-Criteria Maximum points Criterion 1: Sensitive species specificity The information is relevant to document risks for bycatch of a species group $(low = 1)$ or a certain sensitive species $(high = 0)$ 1 Criterion 2: Sound methodology (including reliability) - The information has a sound and well documented methodology (that has been published) The presented methods should allow transparency for the replicability of the information.
-A sound methodology is documented in sufficient details and is available for consultation, which contains: Grey literature + qualitative information = 3 Peer reviewed publication + Bycatch rate = 2 Peer reviewed publication + ERA = 1 Peer reviewed publication + PBR = 0 3 Criterion 3: Geographical coverage - The data provides information with appropriate geographical coverage relevant to the spatial distribution of the sensitive species population Global coverage = 2 (unless if the sensitive species population is known to have a global spatial distribution, then the score is 0) FAO area = 1 (unless if the sensitive species population is known to have a spatial distribution at the FAO area level, then the score is 0) FAO subdivision = 0 2 Criterion 4: Temporal coverage 1 Relevant information is older than $10 \text{ years} = 1$ Relevant information is 10 years-old or more recent $= 0$ Total 7

-376 3.
-Results
+3. Results

-377 3.1 A case study: assessing ecological sustainability indicators in FAO Area 27 (Northeast 378 Atlantic Ocean) and FAO Area 37 (Mediterranean and Black Sea)
+3.1.
+A case study: assessing ecological sustainability indicators in FAO Area 27 (Northeast Atlantic Ocean) and FAO Area 37 (Mediterranean and Black Sea)